Bureau of Democracy, Human Rights and Labor

 According to statistics provided to the press by the Republican Center for Combating AIDS, as of January 1, there were 30,315 HIV-positive individuals in the country.
 Persons known to be HIV positive reported social isolation and discrimination by public agency workers, health personnel, law enforcement officers, landlords, and employers after their HIV status became known.
 The military summarily expelled recruits in the armed services found to be HIV positive.
 The government’s restrictions on local NGOs left only a handful of functioning NGOs to assist and protect the rights of persons with HIV/AIDS.
 No credible demographic or health survey data dealing with HIV/AIDS was publicly available.

 a.
 Freedom of Association and the Right to Collective Bargaining

 The government did not effectively enforce applicable laws, and there were no independent unions.
 Resources, inspections, and remediation were inadequate, and penalties for violations were insufficient to deter violations.
 Workers generally did not exercise their right to form and join unions due to fear that attempts to create alternative unions (see below) would be quickly repressed.
-Unions remained centralized and dependent on the government.
+Unions remained centralized and wholly dependent on the government.

 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits all forms of forced or compulsory labor, except as legal punishment for such offenses as robbery, fraud, or tax evasion or as specified by law.
 The government did not effectively enforce these laws.